Post

 A segment is the logical representation of a file in memory.
 A program header is an entry that describes a segment.
 You will often see these words used interchangeably.

 The ELF structure is described below.
-I won’t go into much details as it’s already well documented online.
+I won’t go into much detail as it’s already well documented online.

 1